silasdani/bullet-services/docs/webflow_webhooks.md

 If `WEBFLOW_WEBHOOK_SECRET` is configured, the webhook verifies incoming requests using HMAC-SHA256:

-1. Webflow sends an `X-Webflow-Signature` header
+1. Webflow sends an `X-Webflow-Signature` header and an `X-Webflow-Timestamp` header
-2. The webhook computes the expected signature using your secret
+2. The webhook computes the expected signature as: `HMAC-SHA256(timestamp + body, secret)`
 3. If signatures match, the request is processed
 4. If signatures don't match, the request is rejected with 401 Unauthorized